mozman/ezdxf/docs/source/dxfentities/line.rst

 .. class:: Line(GraphicEntity)

 A line form *start* to *end*, *dxftype* is LINE.
-Create lines in layouts and blocks by factory function :meth:`~Layout.add_line`.
+Create lines in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_line`.

 DXF Attributes for Line
 -----------------------